Golden age of American animation: McCrory Studios Inc.

-In 1926, John Robert McCrory, an author and World War I soldier turned animator, formed his own animation studio based in New York after gaining experienced from Bray Productions and Walt Disney's Laugh-O-Gram Studio.
-He reached a deal with Life magazine to produce a series of shorts featuring his character Mike the Monk, a humanoid monkey character accompanies by his girlfriend.
+In 1926, John Robert McCrory, an author and World War I soldier turned animator, formed his own animation studio based in New York after gaining experience from Bray Productions and Walt Disney's Laugh-O-Gram Studio.
+He reached a deal with Life magazine to produce a series of shorts featuring his character Mike the Monk, a humanoid monkey character accompanied by his girlfriend.
 Mike spun off into another series entitled Krazy Kids, which lasted about a year.

 Later in 1930, Leon Schlesinger was offering a contract for an animation studio to produce the Looney Tunes series.
 While animators Hugh Harman and Rudolf Ising pitched a series based on their character Bosko, McCrory attempted to win the offer by hastily producing a cartoon featuring his newest character Buster Bear, which was originally produced as two or four separate cartoons.
-In the end, Schlesinger signed Harman and Ising to produce the series, as McCrory's cartoon was not up to standard, as well as the rumor of McCrory brutalizing his staff if deadline's weren't met.
+In the end, Schlesinger signed Harman and Ising to produce the series, as McCrory's cartoon was not up to standard, as well as the rumor of McCrory brutalizing his staff if deadlines weren't met.
 McCrory did not quit the industry, as he later created a short-lived series based on Little Orphan Annie, Buck Rogers and Dick Tracy, as well as gaining success by redistributing his Buster Bear and Annie cartoons through toy projectors and home media.
 In 1938, the studio was rebranded as Knowledge Builders and continued operations into the 1960s.